 - Trusting unregulated platforms: If fees seem too good to be true, your funds might disappear

 The best cryptocurrency exchanges for trading in 2025 balance fees, security, and features.
+Hyperliquid leads overall.
 Binance leads on volume and variety.
 Kraken wins on security.
 Coinbase dominates simplicity.
 Your job is matching the platform to your specific needs.

 According to exchange rankings by volume, trading activity hit $9.36 trillion in H1 2025.
 The infrastructure exists.
 The opportunity exists.
 Pick your exchange wisely, secure your account properly, and focus on what actually matters: your trading strategy.